Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 How to Support Discards in Magic: The Gathering

 Forcing discards on adversaries is useful in itself, as it diminishes their hand, but you can maximize your advantage by comboing with cards that trigger upon discards.
-For instance, the black creature "Abyssal Nocturnus" receives +2/+2 and menace whenever an opponent discards, while the blue/black instant "Dream Salvage" draws you as many cards as an opponent discarded that turn.
-Units like "Archfiend of Ifnir" actually reward your own discards, in his case placing a -1/-1 counter on enemy troops whenever you discard or cycle.
+For instance, black creature "Abyssal Nocturnus" receives +2/+2 and menace whenever an opponent discards, while blue/black instant "Dream Salvage" draws as many cards as an opponent discarded that turn.
+You can even reward your own discards with units like "Archfiend of Ifnir", who places a -1/-1 counter on enemy troops whenever you discard or cycle.

-Still, be careful as some spells activate effects when discarded by opposing abilities, like "Ajani's Last Stand" and "Loxodon Smiter".
-Nevertheless, emptying your opponent's hand greatly diminishes their plays and stalls their strategy (bonus points if you can exile their stocked graveyard with cards like "Bojuka Bog").
-But for now, as we eagerly await Wizards of the Coast's next expansion of discard units, vote for your favorite card and I'll see you at our next MTG countdown!
+Some spells activate effects when discarded by opposing abilities, like "Ajani's Last Stand" and "Loxodon Smiter", but these are uncommon and rarely an issue.
+In short, emptying your opponent's hand diminishes their plays and stalls their strategy, but for now, as we eagerly await Wizards of the Coast's next expansion of discard spells, vote for your favorite card and I'll see you at our next MTG countdown!

 © 2018 Jeremy Gill

 NBPAquino from Quezon City, Philippines on October 29, 2018:

 Thoughtseize and Inquisition of Kozilek